ishasinha1/BiasMitigationEval/README.md

 ## Running the Notebooks

-Both notebooks are run using an NVIDIA A100 GPU on Google Colab Pro.
+All notebooks are run using an NVIDIA A100 GPU on Google Colab Pro.
 They require CUDA kernels.

 ## Results
 The model responses to test data and the evaluation metrics for each response can be found in JSON files in the folder "Model Responses + Scores".
 The files are named as: `<model_type>_<bias_type>_response_scores.json`.